 Since it was first published in 1983, Best Lawyers® has become universally regarded as the definitive guide to legal excellence.
 Best Lawyers lists are compiled based on an exhaustive peer-review evaluation.
 83,000 industry leading attorneys are eligible to vote (from around the world), and we have received almost 10 million evaluations on the legal abilities of other lawyers based on their specific practice areas around the world.
-For the 2018 Edition of The Best Lawyers in America©, 7.4 million votes were analyzed, which resulted in more than 58,000 leading lawyers being included in the new edition.
-Lawyers are not required or allowed to pay a fee to be listed; therefore inclusion in Best Lawyers is considered a singular honor.
-Corporate Counsel magazine has called Best Lawyers “the most respected referral list of attorneys in practice.”
+Inclusion in Best Lawyers is considered a singular honor and Corporate Counsel magazine has called Best Lawyers “the most respected referral list of attorneys in practice.”

-Jessica Conklin and Payal Salsburg co-taught second graders about the law through the Boston Bar Association’s 2017 Law Day in the Schools Program.
-The students, from Lee Academy in Dorchester, were very attentive and asked fantastic questions about how the legal process works.
+Jessica Conklin and Payal Salsburg volunteered their time to co-teach fourth graders about the law through the Boston Bar Association’s 2017 Law Day in the Schools Program.
+The students from Samuel Adams Elementary School will attend a lesson entitled, “Liberty Under Law: Empowering Youth, Assuring Democracy.”

 Laredo & Smith offers clients big-firm expertise with the client-centered, cost-effective strategy that only a small firm can offer.